Dynamical low-noise microwave source for cold-atom experiments: Characterization

 \subsection{Dynamic features}

 The dynamics of the microwave source is controlled by the \textit{ARTIQ} system which is connected to a computer via an optical fiber and a LAN switch.
-The commands are implemented on the computer in the \textit{Python} programming language\footnote{The sources for gateware, firmware and software are open-source, available under https://github.com/m-labs/artiq.
-Some experimental code examples from our lab can be found under https://github.com/meyerbernd/IQ-ARTIQ.git.} but compiled and executed on the FPGA hardware, thereby allowing for a timing resolution of $4\,$ns.
+The commands are implemented on the computer in the \textit{Python} programming language but compiled and executed on the FPGA hardware, thereby allowing for a minimal timing resolution of $4\,$ns.
+The code generating our experiments is available online\footnote{The gitlab repository of the control program is avaiable under https://gitlab.projekt.uni-hannover.de/iqo-artiq/artiq/public/arbitrary-pulses-spinor-bec}.

-The \textit{AD9910} DDS in the \textit{Urukul} frequency synthesizer also provides a $1024 x 32\,$ bit random-access memory (RAM) to retrieve and output different waveforms that are designed by the user.
+The \textit{AD9910} DDS chip in the \textit{Urukul} module also provides a $1024 x 32\,$ bit random-access memory (RAM) to retrieve and output different waveforms that are designed by the user.
 It is possible to program frequency, amplitude, phase or polar (amplitude and phase) nonlinear ramps with a step width of $4\,$ns into one out of eight profiles.
-For our purposes, time-dependent amplitude functions are used to reduce the effective Fourier width (see Fig.~\ref{shapes}) and the coupling to unwanted transitions.
-Moreover, for the dressing scenario, adiabatic power ramps ensure that the system remains in the desired dressed state.
+For our purposes, time-dependent amplitude functions are used to reduce the effective Fourier width (Fig.~\ref{shapes}) and the coupling to unwanted transitions.
+For the dressing scenario, adiabatic power ramps ensure that the system remains in the desired dressed state.